Table of Contents

 Haskell implementation.
 The current mode can be set with

-, which accepts a Handle
+hSetBuffering, which accepts a Handle and BufferMode.
+You can

 ask the system for the current buffering mode by calling

-.
+hGetBuffering.
 As an example, you can say

-hSetBuffering stdin (BlockBuffering Nothing)
+hSetBuffering stdin (BlockBuffering Nothing).

 For any type of buffering, you may sometimes want to force Haskell to